Lesson Plans & Lectures

 Free Lesson Plans, Lectures, Courses, Links to Resources, in Organismal Biology, Evolution, Health Promotion, Obesity Prevention

-We use Articulate Storyline 2 to create online versions of course lectures (Flash and HTML5).
+We use Articulate Storyline 2 to create online versions of course lectures (HTML5).
 These also look great on an iPad after you download their free Articulate Mobile Player from the iTunes store.
 Storyline 2 also publishes for Android devices, via the free player available at Google Play.
 Thus, course materials can be viewed easily from smart devices, which may increase the amount of time students spend studying.

 These lectures include hotlinks to further information, including topics that should be considered prerequisites for the material being covered.
 Most of these online lectures will include quizzes so students can check their comprehension.
 Feel free to uses these materials in your own courses.